marinapapap/CV/README.md

 ## Education

-#### Makers Academy (October 2022 to February 2023)
+**Software Development** (October 2022 to February 2023) _Makers Academy_

-- Frequently used paring in order to problem solve efficiently, requiring teamwork and communication.
-- Worked in groups through multiple engineering projects, utilising apps such as Slack and Trello to ensure all team members remained on course to reach the common goal.
+- Practiced the fundamentals of object-orientated languages.
+- Test-Driven-Development at the core of all programs (Jest, Cypress, RSpec).
+- Designed and created SQL and NoSQL databases.
+- Learnt a consistent debugging process and in-depth error handling.
-- Agile Development/Pair Programming
+- Regularly practiced Pair Programming and other Agile methodologies.
-- Ruby, Rails, JavaScript
-- RSpec, Jest
+- Used Trello and Slack to keep track of group engineering projects, MVP's and Sprints.
+- Used git branch/merge to develop larger scale group projects.

-#### Brighton University (September 2012 to May 2015)
+**BA (Hons) Media Studies**  (September 2012 to May 2015) _Brighton Univeristy_

-- BA (Hons) Media Studies degree
-- Guided media workshops at University of Nairobi and Rongo University in Kenya.
+- Guided media workshops at the University of Nairobi and Rongo University in Kenya - an invaluable experience in sharing knowledge to improve the group output.
+- Practiced and developed an efficient work flow.
+- Became comfortable with self-guided learning.
 - Regularly worked in group research projects, laying the foundations for my ability to work cohesively with others.

 ## Hobbies